NHACP-IF/NHACP-specification/nhacp-specification.md

 beyond end-of-file, the region between the old end-of-file and the newly-written region MUST be implicitly zero-filled.
-If a server implementation does not support extending the underlying file object, then the server MUST return an error without performing the write operation.
+If a server implementation does not support extending the underlying file object, then the server MUST return an ERROR response with the error code ENOTSUP without performing the write operation.

 Errors are returned with the following priority:

-* If the underlying file object is not writable, then STORAGE-PUT-BLOCK MUST fail with an EBADF error.
+* If the underlying file object was not opened with write access, then STORAGE-PUT-BLOCK MUST fail with an EBADF error.
 * If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-PUT-BLOCK MUST fail with an ESEEK error.
 * Other implementation-defined error conditions.